-Dr Katherine Maguire (d.1931) was Ireland’s first female Paediatrician and a prize winning biology and medical student, who was primarily interested in social medicine.
+Dr Katharine Marian Neril Maguire (1863-1931) was Ireland’s first female Paediatrician and a prize winning biology and medical student, who was primarily interested in social medicine.
+An obituary in the British Medical Journal (22.viii.1931) says “Her kindness and sympathy for her patients, especially the poor, were unbounded.
+Early in her career she opened a free dispensary for women and children.”
 She was president of the Association of Registered Medical Women (ARMW), an organisation dedicated to the professional development of women doctors and to the health of women in general.
 It survives today as the Medical Women’s Federation.
-She was a friend of Matilda Knowles and met Dora at Matilda’s flat, which was near her private practice in Mount Street.
+She was a friend of Matilda Knowles and met Dora at Matilda’s flat, which was near her private practice in Mount Street (and later at 67 Merrion Square).
 She was a member of the founding committee of St Ultan’s and influenced Dorothy Stopford Price, who joined St Ultan’s in 1923, in conducting and publishing research.

 Dr Dorothy Stopford-Price (1890-1954, see video at the bottom of the page) was another nationalist and a pioneer of the tuberculin test and BCG vaccination.
 She visited Vienna in 1931 where she witnessed the tuberculin test for diagnosing tuberculosis, and brought it back to Ireland.
 In 1937 she introduced the BCG vaccination to Ireland, inoculating infants at St Ultan’s.In 1949 a BCG vaccination unit was formed, with Dr Stopford Price as Chair of the National Committee under Minister for Health, Noel Browne.